TZAIMS & GENE

 I will write this in the first person since it is a personal story.

-I was about 24 years old when my mother explained something hidden from me until then but I had already served 4 yeat active in tbe US Navy and it was about a year after my father died on our dairy farm, Cedar Meadows.
+I was about 24 years old when my mother explained something hidden from me until then, but I had already served 4 years active in tbe US Navy and it was about a year after my father died on our dairy farm, Cedar Meadows.
 We had sold the farm in Wakefield, Lancaster County, Pennsylvania after he died and I found a nice house that I bought and signed a mortgage for my mother in Philadelphia so I must have been 24, years old since she told this to me in the living room of that house.

-In 1931 my mother convinced my father to have a second child.
-Raymond, first born in May 1923 was almost 10 years old.
-She wanted a girl but but on 1st of January 1932 I was born instead.
-Due to the great depression living had its difficulties economically.
-My father lost his fortune in the 1929 stock market crash but didn't jump out of a sky scraper but got a factory job and supported his wife and son.
 I might have been adopted out at birth since I wasn't a girl but my father decided to keep me.
 My mother decided to educate me in the arts, music, dance, theatre, acrobatics, gymnastics, fencing and tennis, so I wasn't ever a sports team jock.

-Again she begged my father to try for a girl in 1934 buf he insisted on a proviso if born a boy he would be put up for adoption at birth
+Again She begged my father to try for a girl in 1934 buf he insisted on a proviso, if born a boy he would be put up for adoption at birth

 John James Junior was born.
-The terms for adopting was the couple had to be wealthy, give him a name John or similar name, and be a Methodist Christian family, living far away from Chicago, Illinois.
+The terms for adopting was the couple had to be wealthy, give him a name him John or similar name, and be a Methodist Christian family, living far away from Chicago, Illinois.

-.
-So this one day possibly at Christmas 1956 or 1957 my mother draws me aside and tells me I have a younger brother somewhere in the world but no clue of his name, location or family but I should search for him.
+So this one day, possibly at Christmas 1956 or 1957, my mother draws me aside and tells me I have a younger brother somewhere in the world but no clue of his name, location or family but I should search for him.
 She insisted on this as she seemed stressed about him not knowing his real family.

 How?
 Where?
-Impossible, with all records privately sealed for over 20 years.
+Impossible, with all records privately sealed for over 21 years.
 Unfortunately it hung in my mind like a hugh unmovable rock but I tried to put it out of my mind.
 The only clue she could give me was tbat he was born on the 28th of September, 1935 which I. wrote down on something important for me to save and forgot it.

 We didn't speak to one another or even acknowledge tbe presence of one another through both films.
 When it was over he said.
 Would you like to go and talk, have a beer and a cheeseburger at a West Village Pub?.
 I said.
 Yes.